 Non Monetary Support

-- Textbooks are on loan for 2-4 hours of time for students who want to save money on purchasing books.
+- Textbooks are on loan at the Knight Library for 2-4 hours of time for students who want to save money on purchasing books.
 Check with the library for what books are available, but they typically stock the expensive books for large classes.

 - There are 24 hour lockers available for students to use in the library stairwell.
 The code is programed into the lockers for students to store their things for free.